 The State of Michigan has adopted a foundation grant approach which provides for a specific annual amount of revenue per student based on a state-wide formula.
 The foundation allowance is funded from state and local sources.
 Revenues from state sources are primarily governed by the School Aid Act and the School Code of Michigan.
 The Michigan Department of Education administers the allocation of state funds to school districts based on information supplied by the Academy.
-For the year ended June 30, 2020, the foundation allowance was based on the average of pupil membership counts taken in February 2019 and October of 2019.
+For the year ended June 30, 2021, the foundation allowance was based on a super blend of the 2019-2020 (weighted 75%; based on the October 2019 (weighted 90%) and February 2019 (weighted 10%) pupil membership counts) and 2020-2021 (weighted 25%; based on the October 2020 (weighted 90%) and February 2020 (weighted 10%) pupil membership counts) FTE blends.